Hervey M. Cleckley: Life and career

 Cleckley was born in Augusta, Georgia, in the Southeastern United States.
 His parents were William and Cora Cleckley.
 His younger sister, Connor Cleckley, was schooled for some time in England (e.g. Headington School, Oxford) and later married and widowed by Aquilla J. Dyess, the only person ever to be granted America's highest awards for both civilian and military heroism (the Carnegie medal and, posthumously after World War II, the Medal of Honor).

-Cleckley graduated from the Academy of Richmond County high school in 1921, then graduated in 1924 summa cum laude with a Bachelor of Science degree from the University of Georgia (UGA) in Athens, where he was a member of the varsity football and track and field teams.
+Cleckley graduated from the Academy of Richmond County high school in 1921, then graduated in 1924 summa cum laude with a Bachelor of Science degree in mathematics and science from the University of Georgia (UGA) in Athens, where he was a member of the varsity football and track and field teams.
 Cleckley won a Rhodes Scholarship to study at Oxford University, England, graduating in 1926 with a Bachelor of Arts.

 Cleckley then earned his M.D. from the University of Georgia Medical School (now known as the Medical College of Georgia) in Augusta in 1929.
 After several years of psychiatric practice in the Veterans Administration, he became professor of psychiatry and neurology at the Medical College of Georgia and, in 1937, the chief of psychiatry and neurology at University Hospital in Augusta.
 In 1955, Cleckley was appointed clinical professor of psychiatry and neurology at the medical college and became founding chairman of the Department of Psychiatry and Health Behavior.
 He served as a psychiatric consultant to the Veterans Administration Hospital in Augusta and the US Army Hospital at Camp Gordon.
 He was a member of the forensic committee of the Group for the Advancement of Psychiatry and a fellow of the American Board of Psychiatry and Neurology and the Society for Biological Psychiatry.
 He also worked in the private practice of psychiatry along with Corbett Thigpen and later also Benjamin Moss, Jere Chambers, and Seaborn McGarity.
 His first wife was Louise Martin; after her death, he married Emily Sheftall.